Random Thing #25

 For the next five days, I will freeze my ass off, and I will complain that I can't feel my feet or fingers — and I will crave boiled peanuts, grits and sweet tea for the sole reason that they are unavailable — but I will love every second of it.
 I'm flying to Boston tonight, and Ryan and I are going skiing in New Hampshire over the weekend.
 We're staying at the Colonel Spencer Inn, in Campton (hometown of my heart, population 2,900, which I've written about before).

 I grew up skiing, but last February was the first time in 10 years that I attempted it.
-I started out shaky, but 30 minutes later I was dragging poor Ryan (
+I started out shaky, but 30 minutes later I was dragging poor Ryan (who had only been once before) to the top of the mountain.

 It's a massive adrenaline rush, but at the same time it can be amazingly peaceful.
-There is something about being at the top of a mountain covered in snow — the complete stillness and silence of it — that just makes you think... this is Winter as God intended
+There is something about being at the top of a mountain covered in snow — the complete stillness and silence of it — that just makes you think... this is Winter as God intended.

 Be back in March!
 Until then, I'll leave you with a few pictures of last year's trip: our B&B, a frozen tree branch, ski lifts at Tenney Mt., me in front of our old house.